 M&A growth can generate significant value.
 It can also be extremely stressful for corporate leaders.
-Once they set their sights on an acquisition target, they start feeling anxious about pulling the trigger.
+Once they set their sights on a target company, they start feeling anxious about pulling the trigger.
 Anxiety is common and understandable because so much is at stake given the high rate of failure of M&A deals.
 Harvard Business Review places the odds of acquisition failure somewhere between 70% to 90%.

 Time also plays an important factor in the decision.
 Deals usually require urgent action due to the competitive nature of the market.
 As a result, leaders find themselves in the position of having to decide under time pressure, with significant uncertainty, and unfavorable odds of success.
 In this article, we explore strategic due diligence because it is the first critical event in a series and affects all activities downstream.
 If you get this wrong, the rest won’t matter.
 If you get it right, it alleviates a great deal of pressure and paves the way for success.